armerj/jekyll-now/codebreaker_2018/_posts/2019-01-01-CodeBreaker-2018-Contract.md

 Here are some good resources on Ethereum [security](https://solidity.readthedocs.io/en/latest/security-considerations.html#re-entrancy) and [attacks](https://consensys.github.io/smart-contract-best-practices/known_attacks/).

-David Wong and Mason Hemmel gave a [talk](https://youtu.be/95-pdnUQQSo) at Black Hat Asia 2018 about common vulerniablies found in Ethereum contracts.
+David Wong and Mason Hemmel gave a [talk](https://youtu.be/95-pdnUQQSo) at Black Hat Asia 2018 about common vulnerabilities found in Ethereum contracts.

 Additionally, [here](https://blog.ethereum.org/2016/01/15/privacy-on-the-blockchain/) is a good read on privacy on the blockchain.